 - the transaction was made based on agreement with an individual

-- the company is considered as small or medium-sized enterprise (according to the Act on CIT)
+- the company is considered as small-sized enterprise (according to the Act on CIT)

 - the arm’s length price was determined by the tax authority in the form of a resolution as provided by the Rules of Taxation (in the framework of the so called “Advance Pricing Agreement” (APA) – if there was no change in the facts fixed in the APA resolution